Leslie Jones Shreds Publisher For Big-Money Deal With Right-Wing Troll

 Jones also got some support from horror master Stephen King, who tweeted a link to a story about her blasting the publisher.
 She excitedly tweeted back:

-That also led to a long discussion of favorite King books and films by Jones’ followers, including Jones herself.
-She ain’t afraid of no ghosts... but vampires are another story:
+That also led to a long discussion of favorite King books and films by Jones’ followers and the actress herself.
+She ain’t afraid of no ghosts ... but vampires are another story:

 Also on HuffPost